ucli-tools/tfgrid-k3s/README.md

 This ensures Nginx and all cluster services work correctly regardless of your chosen network type.

+> Note: The code is tested and fully functional with WireGuard.
+There might be issues with Mycelium until it is fully tested.
+This documentation will be updated when this happens.

 ## Prerequisites

 - Linux/macOS system with bash